 Translators and Interpreters have their own place, too, don’t you worry!
 You can find them, and many articles on this blogging platform.
 You can write about pretty much everything, and many of the articles have a personal story-like feeling.

-[ In one of my articles I mentioned that is a great idea to share and discuss about various topics in your Facebook Group.
+[ In one of my articles I mentioned that is a great idea to share and discuss various topics in your Facebook Group.
 Pick a day and create a thread where you post various articles. ]

 If you own a Facebook Group intended for Bloggers or for Translators, integrating the group with The Open Mic, can be a useful and great idea.
 Zapier will post in your Facebook Group every time a new article is added on The Open Mic; it is RSS based.
 In this way, you’ll constantly have posts and content for your Facebook Group.
-Just keep in mind that you should pay attention to all of the new posts, and comment them, in order to engage with your Facebook community.
+Just keep in mind that you should pay attention to all of the new posts, and comment on them, in order to engage with your Facebook community.

 Instagram + Facebook Groups